SMARTRONALD/Land-Use-and-Land-Cover-Classification/README.md

 A Random Forest Classifier is employed to learn patterns in spectral features extracted from satellite imagery.
 The model achieved an accuracy score of 82.04% on the test set, demonstrating its ability to generalize well to new data and effectively classify land use and land cover categories.

 # References
-EuroSAT: A Novel Dataset and Deep Learning Benchmark for Land Use and Land Cover Classification.
+EuroSAT: A Novel Dataset and Deep Learning Benchmark for Land Use and Land Cover Classification. '[Download the dataset here] (https://zenodo.org/records/7711810#.ZAm3k-zMKEA)'